Monday Night Countdown: 2017

 Suzy Kolber was named host of Monday Night Countdown on March 23, 2017.
 She replaced Chris Berman, who departed after 30 seasons of hosting NFL-themed studio shows, though he still appeared in occasional segments.
 In addition to her pregame duties, Kolber now hosts all halftime and post-game shows, normally from the game site; however, the October 9, 2017, November 27, 2017, and December 25, 2017, shows all originated from ESPN's Bristol studio.
 The Christmas Day episode, which only ran for 45 minutes, did not have Woodson or Young; Rex Ryan did the show.

 2019

-Woodson left ESPN for Fox, and Hasselbeck left Countdown to take over as a full-time co-analyst role for ESPN's Thursday Night College Football games.
-Therefore, the lineup was Suzy Kolber, Adam Schefter, Randy Moss, Steve Young, and Louis Riddick.
+Woodson left ESPN for Fox and Hasselbeck left Countdown to take over as a full-time co-analyst role for ESPN's Thursday Night College Football games.
+Therefore, the lineup was Suzy Kolber, Adam Schefter, Randy Moss, Steve Young and Louis Riddick.
 The show got a new graphics package.
 The October 28 show originated from Bristol instead of Pittsburgh, probably because the show had been there earlier in the season.

+Monday Night Football on both ESPN and ABC

 2020

 Monday Night Countdown, along with most of ESPN's NFL-themed studio shows, moved to the network's South Street Seaport studios in New York City for the 2020 season.
-With the exception of Louis Riddick, who switched roles with Booger McFarland & moved to the Monday Night Football broadcast booth (the latter of whom took over Riddick's previous role of studio analyst), the lineup remained the same from the previous season.
+With the exception of Louis Riddick, who switched roles with Booger McFarland and moved to the Monday Night Football broadcast booth (the latter of whom took over Riddick's previous role of studio analyst), the lineup remained the same from the previous season.